balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 ---

 <p style="text-align:justify;">
 Messaging is cool.
 It allows to deal with a broad set of various problems that developers face on a daily basis.
 It is not a silver bullet though.
-One must carefully access if their architectural drivers fit this pattern.
-A list of <b>heuristics</b> that might help you with this decision:
+One must carefully assess if their architectural drivers fit this pattern.
+A list of <b>tips</b> that might help you with this decision:
 </p>

 <ul>